-INTRODUCTION TO DIVERSITY STUDIES...introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
+INTRODUCTION TO DIVERSITY STUDIES ... introduces learners to the study of diversity from a local to a global environment using a holistic, interdisciplinary approach.
 Encourages self-exploration and prepares the learner to work in a diverse environment.
 In addition to an analysis of majority/minority relations in a multicultural context, the primary topics of race, ethnicity, age, gender, class, sexual orientation, disability, religion are explored.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+COREQUISITE: Reading placement assessment or equivalent

-INTRODUCTION TO ETHICS: THEORY AND APPS...provides a basic understanding of the theoretical foundations of ethical thought.
+INTRODUCTION TO ETHICS: THEORY AND APPLICATION ... provides a basic understanding of the theoretical foundations of ethical thought.
 Diverse ethical perspectives will be used to analyze and compare relevant issues.
-Students will critically evaluate individual, social and/or professional standards of behavior, and apply a systematic decision-making process to these situations.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+Students will critically evaluate individual, social and/or professional standards of behavior, and apply a systematic decisionmaking process to these situations.
+COREQUISITE: Reading placement assessment or equivalent

-INTRODUCTION TO LITERATURE...a first course in literary analysis, this course introduces students to the major genres of literature and addresses issues related to writing about literature and/or other texts.
-PREREQUISITE: 10831103 Intro to College Writing or Writing placement assessment equivalent and COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+INTRODUCTION TO LITERATURE ... introduces students to the major genres of literature and addresses issues related to writing about literature and/or other texts.
+A first course in literary analysis.
+COREQUISITE: Reading placement assessment or equivalent